geoffreyabdallah/s-expressions/README.md

 # What is an s-expression?

 An s-expression is an unbalanced binary tree of data that is the backbone for Lisp programs.
 S-expressions represent any list of data, and Lisp programs specifically look at the first element of each one of these expressions as the operator - with every subsequent element recursively evaluated as operands (prefix notation).
-For example both of the following are valid s-expressions, with the later only being a valid Lisp program:
+For example both of the following are valid s-expressions, with the latter only being a valid Lisp program:

 ```clojure
 (1 2 3)